codemod-com/codemod-registry/codemods/msw/2/imports/README.md

 ## Description

 Following the original msw [upgrade guide](https://mswjs.io/docs/migrations/1.x-to-2.x/#imports), there are certain imports that changed their location and/or naming.
-This codemod will import correct objects from appropriate paths to start your msw migration path.
+This codemod will adjust your imports to the new location and naming.

 -   `setupWorker` is now imported from `msw/browser`
 -   `rest` from `msw` is now named `http`